slfdstrctd/ml-system-design/docs/ml_system_design_doc.md

 ### 3.1 In Scope
 - Resume text extraction and processing pipeline
-- Salary prediction model using CatBoost
+- Salary prediction and job market insights
-- Skills and position clustering
+- Segmentation of users based on skills and positions
-- Streamlit-based web interface
+- MVP implementation with web interface
 - Basic error handling and input validation
 - Model monitoring and retraining pipeline